tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 **"Dimension"** [Normative]:"Conformance" The [data quality dimension](https://github.com/tdwg/bdq/blob/master/tg2/vocabularies/data_quality_dimensions.csv) for this test.

-**"Criterion Label"** [Informative]:"Conformance: standard" A label for the Criterion (TODO: Criterion/CriteronInContext applies to Validations, need to clarify for Dimension/DimensionInContext, Enhancement/EnhancementInContext, Issue/IssueInContext).
+**"Criterion Label"** [non-normative]:"Conformance: standard" A label for the Criterion (TODO: Criterion/CriteronInContext applies to Validations, need to clarify for Dimension/DimensionInContext, Enhancement/EnhancementInContext, Issue/IssueInContext).

 **"Resource Type"** [Normative]:"SingleRecord"  The type of resource on which this test acts, SingleRecord or MultiRecord, the CORE tests include Validations, Measures, and Amendments that operate on SingleRecords and a set of MultiRecord Measures that assess the results of the SingleRecord Validations.

-**"Source Authority"** [Informative]: A reference to an external (non-Darwin Core) authority required for the test. bdq:sourceAuthority="Normative String Identifier" {"normative resource"} {informative list of api endponts or other resources}.
+**"Source Authority"** [non-normative]: A reference to an external (non-Darwin Core) authority required for the test. bdq:sourceAuthority="Normative String Identifier" {"normative resource"} {non-normative list of api endponts or other resources}.
 The "Normative String Identifer" is critical when the bdq:sourceAuthority is a parameter, this would be the string that would be expected to be passed in as the parameter value.
 Other non-empty strings would select other source authorities.
 The structure of the information in Source Authority ideally has two components.
 The first component refers to the standard itself, which may include a vocabulary of accepted values.
 The second component will, wherever possible (if available), refer to an API that will assist implementers of the tests.
 In some cases, the API component will refer to a 'third party' site where it is hoped will remain in sync with the standard, for example, a GBIF vocabulary API site would ideally be synced with a Darwin Core site.

-**"Example"** [Informative]: Example of inputs for a test and the expected output from an implementation of the test given those outputs.
+**"Example"** [non-normative]: Example of inputs for a test and the expected output from an implementation of the test given those outputs.
 A ’pass’ and a ‘fail’ example are provided for each test.
 All examples listed are also present in the the validation data suite.

-**"Source"**:"TG2" [Informative]: The origin of the concept of the test.
+**"Source"**:"TG2" [non-normative]: The origin of the concept of the test.

-**"References"** [Informative]:"ISO (n.dat.).
+**"References"** [non-normative]:"ISO (n.dat.).
 ISO 3166 Country Codes (https://www.iso.org/iso-3166-country-codes.html); Wikipedia (2020).
 ISO 3166-1 alpha-2 (https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2); >DataHub (2018).
 List of all countries with their two digit codes (ISO 3166-1)(https://datahub.io/core/country-list);Chapman, AD and Wieczorek, JR (2020).
 Georeferencing Best Practices.
 Copenhagen: GBIF Secretariat (https://doi.org/10.15468/doc-gg7h-s853)"

-**"Example Implementations (Mechanisms)"** [Informative]:"FilteredPush/Kurator: geo_ref_qc"  Known Mechanisms with implementations of the test.
+**"Example Implementations (Mechanisms)"** [non-normative]:"FilteredPush/Kurator: geo_ref_qc"  Known Mechanisms with implementations of the test.

-**"Link to Specification Source Code"** [Informative]:"https://github.com/FilteredPush/event_date_qc/blob/1abbd3f02eb6c28129764defab78f72156972864/src/main/java/org/filteredpush/qc/date/DwCEventDQ.java#L489" A link to code that implements the test.
+**"Link to Specification Source Code"** [non-normative]:"https://github.com/FilteredPush/event_date_qc/blob/1abbd3f02eb6c28129764defab78f72156972864/src/main/java/org/filteredpush/qc/date/DwCEventDQ.java#L489" A link to code that implements the test.

-**"Notes"** [Informative]:"Locations outside of a jurisdiction covered by a country code should not have a value in the field dwc:countryCode.
+**"Notes"** [non-normative]:"Locations outside of a jurisdiction covered by a country code should not have a value in the field dwc:countryCode.
 This test will fail if there is leading or trailing whitespace or there are leading or trailing non-printing characters."
 Additional, non-normative comments that the Task Group believed necessary for an accurate understanding of the test or issues that implementers needed to be aware of.

 <!--- NOTE:  VALIDATION-AMENDMENT-VALIDATION--->